4 Common Sales Mistakes and How to Avoid Them

 And we’ve probably all done it at some stage in our careers.
 Time is a valuable resource in selling, and coaching your team to avoid wasted calls is as important as helping them make effective ones.

-Before meeting and interacting extensively with a prospect, ask important qualifying questions.
+Therefore, before meeting and interacting extensively with a prospect, ask important qualifying questions.

 Critical qualification factors include a prospect’s real need for your solution, ability and willingness to make a purchase decision and financial viability.
 Teach effective lead qualification steps and help your team guard against wasted meetings and unproductive presentations.
 It also shows a prospective client that you are interested in finding out as much as you can about them to ensure you present the best possible solution for their particular requirements.